FACG2/Stateless-vs-stateful-research/README.md

 4. **Crypto-algo can be deprecated:** JWT relies completely on the Signing algorithm.
 Now, though it is not frequent, but in the past many Encryption/Signing algorithms have been deprecated.

-5. **Data Overhead :** The size of the JWT token will be more than that of a normal Session token.
+5. **Data Overhead:** The size of the JWT token will be more than that of a normal Session token.
 The more data you add in the JWT token, the longer it gets linearly.

 6. **Complicated to understand:** JWT uses cryptographic Signature algorithms to verify the data and get the user-id from the token.
 Understanding the Signing Algo in itself requires basics of cryptography.
 So, in case if the developer is not completely educated s/he might introduce security loopholes in the system.